kirankumarkanaje/NYDisasterDashboard/README.md

 ## Prerequisites

 - Python 3.7 or above
-- An OpenWeatherMap API Key (free tier)
+- An OpenWeatherMap API Key
-- (Optional) SendGrid or Mailgun API Key for email alerts
+- SendGrid or Mailgun API Key for email alerts

 ---